a-george/4707/README.md

 CSCI 4707: Lab 4
 ==========

+**Note:** I am making this repository public, since it appears that the course is not doing this lab 		anymore.
+I am not certain whether this is an assignment that is used at other schools.
+If it is, please contact me if 	you would like me to remove our solution and I will be happy to do so.

 1. OBJECTIVE
 ------------
 Implement the keyword IGNORE in postgreSQL.
 The general form of an IGNORE statement is as follows,